Organizations are at risk of drifting away from the people they serve

 Decisions grounded in confident but incorrect assumptions.

-Leaders feel certain while drifting further away from reality.
+Without this, leaders can feel certain while drifting further from reality.

-We exist to bring organizations back to the people they serve.
+We exist to course correct this drift and bring organizations back to the people they serve.

 Colorful drawing of two hands reaching towards each other with a dark background and paint drips.